theplatters/CGEandLeontief/README.md

 # BeyondHulten

+A translation and anaylsis of the code presented in the papaer "Beyond Hulten"

+## Installation
 Julia v. >1.8 is required https://julialang.org/

 The project also uses the following Packages, that can be used using the Julia package manager.